Staking out Springfield:How a Chinatown High Schooler Takes His Community’s Fight to Lawmakers

 Shattering the 'Passive' Trope

-For youth like Luu, the path forward starts locally.
+For students like Luu, the path forward starts locally.
 He points to grassroots groups like the Teen Coalition for Chinatown and CBCAC’s youth program, Origin, as vital entry points.
 Through his involvement in local campaigns surrounding "The 78" mega-development, Luu learned firsthand about the zoning powers of Chicago alderpersons and how community benefits agreements can prevent displacement.

 “So in a way, groups like the Teen Coalition and Origin can be stepping stones,” Luu said.
 “They let young Asian Americans start getting into politics—especially Chicago politics.”